 Faculty who wish to have articles photocopied for student purchase can order a coursepack from FedEx/Kinkos or the University Copy Center.
 Please note procedures and deadlines for ordering coursepacks from the University Copy Center.

 GSE cannot accommodate student copying.
 When students need to make copies for a course, it is the students' responsibility to do so at their own expense.
-GSE students have access to a copier in the GSE computer pod (AB-122), as well as copy machines throughout the library.
-Students also can use the University Copy Center (LNG-22) for personal copying.
+Students can print to laser printers from computers in ITS maintained public computing areas (PODS) using the Pharos laser printing system.
+For more information, visit this link: http://www.binghamton.edu/its/printing/pharos.html.
+Note that not all PODS are available during the summer and winter sessions.
+Copy machines are available throughout the library.
+Students may also use the services of the University Copy Center (LNG-22) for personal copying.

 The University uses numerous systems to manage information.
 Please note the purpose of each system and who uses it.
 All systems have limited access, and some require training and administrator permission before access is allowed.
 The University Center for Training and Development offers training for several systems.
-If you need to have access to one of these systems, and the link doesn't tell you enough about how, please contact Shawne Hartnett in the Dean's office or Steve Safranek, GSE's Technology Support Specialist.
+Please contact the Dean's Office for more information.

 Banner is the primary student information system at Binghamton University, used primarily by staff.
 Staff also use Banner for course building.

 BU-Brain is the self-service part of Banner, which faculty use to check course enrollments and to enter grades.
 Students also use it to register for courses and to check their grades.